das-amlan/Forecasting-of-total-German-retail-sales/README.md

 This repository contains an R code that performs time-series forecasting of total German retail sales.
 The code uses an `ARIMA` model to forecast the sales and evaluate its accuracy.

 ## Steps
-1. Load the required libraries such as "ggplot2", "forecast", "readr".
+1. Load the required libraries such as "ggplot2", "forecast", "readxl".

 1. Read the data from a `.csv` file using the `read_csv()` function from the `readr` library.